talalio/techies/README.md

 ### About

-This is a simple web application i've been working on to enhance my skills on the MERN stack wich stands for MongoDB, Express, React and Node.
+This is a simple web application i've been working on to enhance my skills on the MERN stack which stands for MongoDB, Express, React and Node.
 It's not fully completed you can checkout the backend api at [techies-api](https://github.com/arashi-u/techies-api).

 ### Screenshots